 Vinegar of your choice, to season – optional

-1. Preheat the oven to 400º F. Then, line a loaf pan with an oversized piece of aluminum foil.
+1. First, you’ll preheat the oven to 400º F for the roasted beets.
+Then, line a loaf pan with an oversized piece of aluminum foil.

 2. Dump the beets into the lined pan.
 Drizzle with a little olive oil (if using), and then, season with salt.
 Move around the beets until they are well-coated.

-3. Fold the aluminum over the beets and crimp it together to seal the beets inside.
-Bake at 400º F for between 1 hour to 1 hour and 15 minutes, or until the beets are tender enough to enjoy eating.
+3. Fold the aluminum over the beets and crimp it together to seal them inside.
+Bake at 400º F for between 1 hour to 1 hour and 15 minutes, or until the roasted beets are tender enough to enjoy eating.

 4. Remove from the oven.
-If you just want beets lightly seasoned with salt, your beets are done cooking and ready to serve.
+If you just want to lightly seasoned with salt them, your roasted beets are done cooking and ready to serve.
 Enjoy warm or chilled.

-5. Optional: To season the beets with the vinegar of your choice, open the pouch and pour some vinegar over the hot beets.
-Stir the beets around in the vinegar, and then, seal up the pouch again.
-Allow the beets to cool, and then, serve slightly warmed or place in a sealable container in the refrigerator to enjoy chilled on salads or to be eaten solo.
+5. Optional: To season with the vinegar of your choice, open the pouch and pour some vinegar over the hot roasted beets.
+Stir them around in the vinegar, and then, seal up the pouch again.
+Allow them to cool, and then, serve slightly warmed or place in a sealed container in the refrigerator to enjoy chilled on salads or to be eaten solo.